DO-Solutions/doks-s3/README.md

   bucket: some-existing-bucket-name
 ```

 If the bucket is specified, it will still be created if it does not exist on the backend.
-Every volume will get its own prefix within the bucket which matches the volume ID.
-When deleting a volume, also just the prefix will be deleted.
+Every volume will get its prefix within the bucket, which matches the volume ID.
+When deleting a volume, just the prefix will be deleted.

 ### Static Provisioning

-If you want to mount a pre-existing bucket or prefix within a pre-existing bucket and don't want csi-s3 to delete it when PV is deleted, you can use static provisioning.
+You can use static provisioning if you want to mount a pre-existing bucket or prefix within a pre-existing bucket and don’t want csi-s3 to delete it when PV is deleted.

-To do that you should omit `storageClassName` in the `PersistentVolumeClaim` and manually create a `PersistentVolume` with a matching `claimRef`, like in the following example: [deploy/kubernetes/examples/pvc-manual.yaml](deploy/kubernetes/examples/pvc-manual.yaml).
+To do that, you should omit `storageClassName` in the `PersistentVolumeClaim` and manually create a `PersistentVolume` with a matching `claimRef,` like in the following example: [deploy/kubernetes/examples/pvc-manual.yaml](https://github.com/yandex-cloud/k8s-csi-s3/blob/master/deploy/kubernetes/examples/pvc-manual.yaml).

-You can check POSIX compatibility matrix here: https://github.com/yandex-cloud/geesefs#posix-compatibility-matrix.
+You can check the POSIX compatibility matrix here: <https://github.com/yandex-cloud/geesefs#posix-compatibility-matrix>.

 #### GeeseFS

-* Almost full POSIX compatibility
+- Almost full POSIX compatibility
-* Good performance for both small and big files
+- Good performance for both small and big files
-* Does not store file permissions and custom modification times
+- Does not store file permissions and custom modification times
-* By default runs **outside** of the csi-s3 container using systemd, to not crash
+- By default runs **outside** of the csi-s3 container using systemd, to not crash
   mountpoints with "Transport endpoint is not connected" when csi-s3 is upgraded
   or restarted.
-Add `--no-systemd` to `parameters.options` of the `StorageClass`
+Add `--no-systemd` to `parameters.options` of the `StorageClass.`
-  to disable this behaviour.
+  to disable this behavior.

 ## Troubleshooting